YotaYota/notes/docs/serverless-framework.md

 - **Resources** are AWS infrastructure components which your Functions use
 - Anything that triggers an AWS Lambda Function to execute is regarded by the Framework as an **Event**
-- **Resources** are AWS infrastructure components which your Functions
 - A **Service** is the Framework's unit of organization
 - You can overwrite or extend the functionality of the Framework using **Plugins**